RitwikGhosal/Belief-State-Geometry-in-Transformers/ReadME.md

 My goal is to reproduce the core belief-state geometry experiment from the ground up, understand each component in detail, and later extend the setup by modifying the HMM observation dynamics while controlling the underlying latent transition process.

-# Belief-State Geometry in Transformers -> Mess3 Replication/
+# Belief-State Geometry in Transformers -> Mess3 Replication

 This repository is my ground-up replication and study of the **Mess3 belief-state transformer experiment** , inspired by the work on belief-state geometry in next-token-predicting transformers.